crystax/android-crew-staging/README.md

 You can install source code without installing respective library or vice versa.

-You can not install source code for the lilbrary that differs from installed binary package only in ``crystax_version``.
-That is if you have boost 1.60.0:2 installed, then you can not install sources for boost 1.60.0:1.
+You can not install source code for the library that differs from installed binary package only in ``crystax_version``.
+That is if you have boost 1.60.0:1 installed, then you can not install sources for boost 1.60.0:2.

 Source code will be installed in the same directory where the specified library version was (would be) installed.
 For example, if you have boost